 Child Development and Family Studies

-This program provides the necessary preparation for early childhood educators who wish to advance their professional knowledge and career opportunities with specialized study in administration, curriculum and teaching, family support, or infants and toddlers.
+This program provides the necessary preparation for early childhood professionals who wish to advance their knowledge and career opportunities with specialized study in administration, curriculum and teaching, or family support.

 The child development and family studies program meets professional preparation standards developed by the National Association for the Education of Young Children.
-These six core standards and field experience expectations guide the CDFS B.A. program content and outline a set of common expectations for professional knowledge, skills and dispositions within the field of early care and education in conjunction with family studies.
+These six core standards and field experience expectations guide the Child Development and Family Studies B.A. program content and outline a set of common expectations for professional knowledge, skills and dispositions within the field of early care and education in conjunction with family studies.

 Flexible course delivery fosters successful completion for early childhood professionals living in both rural and urban areas of Alaska.
-All program and concentration area courses must be completed with a C grade or better, with the exclusion of all clinical practice course work, which must be completed with a B grade or better.
-Completion of the CDFS B.A. will meet requirements for both a major and minor.
+All program and concentration area courses must be completed with a minimum C- grade or better, with the exclusion of all clinical practice course work, which must be completed with a B grade or better.
+Completion of the Child Development and Family Studies B.A. will meet the requirements for both a major and a minor.

 Minimum Requirements for Child Development and Family Studies Bachelor's Degree: 120 credits

 Learn more about the bachelor’s degree in child development and family studies, including an overview of the program, career opportunities and more.